hughybarra/dr_music_ap/README.md

 In my experience nothing in programming is really hard, its more of implementing new things and trying new things out that become a challenge.
 My work flow usually consists of developing something, finding something I have never seen, done, or heard about, investigating, reading documentation, understanding, and then implementing.
 Since I have been coding whenever i come across something new It generally only takes a week to get up and running efficiently with it.

 So that all being said, I thought the project was fun and time consuming but not hard.
-There was code to write, and I had to think when building some of the ther functionalities but the test was not hard.
+There was code to write, and I had to think when building some of the functionality but the test was not hard.

 ## What did you learn?